KRakeesh04/s1/src/content/docs/properties-of-materials/basics/05-composites.md

   order: 5
 ---

-Advantages of two materials combined together.
+Materials that are a mixture of 2 materials.
+Materials are combined together to get the advantages of two materials.

 ## Examples